ArtOfFeed/design_systems_compare/src/issue-view/Carbon/report.md

 - it requires global stiling and insists to use scss (at least with react)
 - some strange styling solutions... or too easy ways to make missmatch styling... (eg. when I took default examples of button, file-loader and drop-down-meny, with their default div-css wrappers they was mossmatched by height and margins)

+?
+It looks like this framwork designed not for creating high-interactiv/web-apps websites but for cerating something like coroprative documentation/b2b-promo/admin-panels/etc.

++- It has a lot of guidlines and tools for creating strict corporate design (not art design), but it requires to use professional designer for it.

+- there is real problem with absens of deffault gaps.

 ## Instalation

 ## Documentation